Cristiano Ronaldo Reportedly Told Team-Mates He Was Leaving Before UCL Final

 Marca front page headline: 'Cristiano, stay!'
 AS: 'Cristiano, stay!'
 Not a single mention of Gareth Bale on either splash.
 Mission accomplished for Ronaldo.

 The adulation for Ronaldo is understandable.
-Not only has he won the Champions League on four occasions with Madrid, he's also the team's all-time record goalscorer ahead of the likes of Alfredo di Stefano and Raul.
+Not only has he won the Champions League on four occasions with Madrid, but he's also the team's all-time record goalscorer.

 From a business perspective, taking a huge fee for a player nearing the twilight of his career may make sense for Madrid, especially if Ronaldo does want to go.

-But those in charge at the Santiago Bernabeu will be wary of letting an icon of the modern game move on.
-After all, even with all the money in the world, Ronaldo will be almost impossible to replace.
+But those in charge at the Santiago Bernabeu will be wary of letting an icon of the modern game leave.
+After all, even with all the money in the world, Ronaldo would be almost impossible to replace.